zio/zio/docs/overview/handling_errors.md

 ## Folding

-In the Scala standard library, the data types `Option` and `Either` have a `fold` method, which let you handle both failure and success cases at the same time.
+In the Scala standard library, the data types `Option` and `Either` have a `fold` method, which lets you handle both failure and success cases at the same time.

 In a similar fashion, `ZIO` effects also have several methods that allow you to handle both failure and success at the same time.